 The Western diet has a much lower potassium to sodium ratio than any of the traditional indigenous diets.
-We have discussed how this has led to more hypertension in the Tarahumara and Kenyan Luo indigenous groups as their diet became Westernized.
+We have discussed how this led to more hypertension in the Tarahumara and Kenyan Luo indigenous groups as their diet became Westernized.

 Effect Of The Western Diet On The Inuits